The U.S. Commercial Service at the U.S. Mission to the European Union (CSEU)

 § All applicants will be subject to a detailed background security check, which can take as long as four months to complete before the internship can begin.

-§ Worldwide U.S. Government policy on interns is that they must be enrolled in full-time study courses.
+§ Worldwide U.S. Government policy on interns is that they must be enrolled in full-time study courses throughout the internship.
 EU nationals must be enrolled at an institution located in Belgium.

 § You must advise us if you are seeking internships at other FCS offices so that we might coordinate our efforts.
 Failure to do so will result in a termination of your consideration for an internship.